Since early 2018 my framework of choice has become Laravel.

 Blog posts about either my project or development setup.

 My typical project setup for Laravel: An overview of my typical project setup for a Laravel application, if you use Docker, Windows, WSL2 and PHPStorm this should be of interest to you.

 Laravel based blog posts on system design or architecture.

 Action class usage in my Laravel Apps: How I structure my action class depends on the structure of the App.
-Is the App a typically App or a frontend for a REST API.
+Is the App a typical App or a frontend for a REST API.

 Invokable controllers: Invokable action classes are great and something I use all the time, but there are times when they are not suitable.
-This is when Invokable controllers can come to the rescue, you get all the benefits, and you can organise your code.
+Invokable controllers can come to the rescue, you get all the benefits of action classes and you can more easily organise your code.